Tagging Kits are available for pre-order and will begin shipping in July.

-All preorders from January 1–July 21 will be shipped beginning in late July to arrive ahead of the migration in your area.
+- All preorders from January 1–July 21 will be shipped in July to arrive ahead of the migration in your area.
 Not all tags ship at the same time.
 Orders placed after July 21 should arrive within 10-15 business days but priority will be given to preorders and areas that will experience the migration first.

 - Tagging kits ship via USPS First Class Mail in brightly colored envelopes without tracking numbers.

 - USPS First Class Mail can take 5-7 days to be delivered.

 Please visit our main Tagging Page for complete tagging information, including: